WHAT IS MENTAL HEALTH FIRST AID?

 - A 5-step action plan to help someone developing signs and symptoms of a mental illness or in an emotional crisis

-The course is for anyone who wants to learn how to provide initial help to someone who may be experiencing symptoms of mental illness or in crisis.
+Mental Health First Aid is for anyone who wants to learn how to provide initial help to someone who may be experiencing symptoms of mental illness or in crisis.
 The course gives people tools to help friends, family members, colleagues, or others in their community.

 - College/university leaders